Editor’s Note: This post has been updated with new links and content.

 Format your info with simplicity in mind.

-You can follow these five questions from Oli Gardner’s Information of Hierarchy when it comes to laying the copy on your landing pages:
+You can follow Oli Gardner’s five Information of Hierarchy questions to lay out copy on your landing pages:

 - What is the pain or problem your customer feels?